osilander/203.311/Week4/Week4.md

 We need software to be able to process all of this data.
 Until now (other than Linux, the operating system itself), you have used the pre-installed statistical programming software, `R`.
 However, we need additional software to process DNA sequence data.\*

-\* *Here, rather than just "software", we will refer to these computer programs as "software packages", as one piece of "software" contains several pieces of related software, hence software package (you have seen the word packages before when installing new programs in `R`).*
+\* *Here, rather than just "software", we will refer to these computer programs as "software packages", as one piece of "software" contains several pieces of related software, hence software package (you have seen the phrase software packages before when installing new programs in `R`).*

 As you are probably aware, software **packages** are sets of tools that have been developed to perform specific jobs, or are used to implement specific methods.
 Your general view of a software package may be something like Excel or Chrome or TikTok.
 More fundamentally, a software package is simply a group of computer programs used to perform a specific task.
 In bioinformatics, for example, this could be a set of programs (individual computer programs written in a language such as `python`) telling the computer how to interpret and display the quality scores from a `.fastq` file.

-<img src="graphics/File_dependency.png" title="About to crumble" width="300"/> <br>
-**Software dependencies are real** (credit: *xkcd*) <br>

 *However*, software packages and tools often have **dependencies**, which are other pieces of software that are necessary to run the software you would like to install.
 For example, to use Instagram, you also need software that controls your phone's camera.
 This reliance of Instagram on camera-controlling software is known as a **dependency**.
 Importantly, software like Instagram is designed to be **user-friendly**, and during installation will usually check whether such camera-controlling software exists, and if it does not, may try to install it.

+<img src="graphics/File_dependency.png" title="About to crumble" width="300"/> <br>
+**Software dependencies are real** (credit: *xkcd*) <br>

 Despite the existence of dependencies, many bioinformatics software programs (most of which are written by academic-oriented computational biologists -- or worse, plain-old biologists) do not check for dependencies.
 This can create significant issues if you try to run a piece of software but are missing other software that it needs to run.
 To make sure that we resolve all these dependency issues when we install new software, we will use a **package management** system.
 This management system is called [conda](https://en.wikipedia.org/wiki/Conda_(package_manager "Wikipedia link"), and it is perhaps the most common package manager used in bioinformatics.
+It considerably simplifies the process of installing software, negating the need to find websites, download multiple files, unzip files, find compatible files for your operating system, etc.

 <img src="graphics/dependencies.jpg" title="Woody and Buzz in dependency Hell" width="600"/>

+### Conda Installation

-As with any software, the first thing we need to do is install it.
+As with any software, the first thing we need to do is install the package manager itself.
 The installation of this tool is perhaps the most complicated installation we will do in this course, as we cannot use `conda` to install itself (and I have not pre-installed it on your system).
-However, after the installation of `conda`, your life will become far easier (well, in terms of analysing biological data) and you will be on your way to becoming a seasoned [bioinformatician](https://soundcloud.com/microbinfie "binfie").
+However, after the installation of `conda`, your life will become far easier (well, in terms of analysing biological data) and you will be on your way to becoming a seasoned [bioinformatician](https://soundcloud.com/microbinfie "binfie podcast").

-First, navigate to the command line tab on your RStudio window ("Terminal").
-This is on the top of the `R` window.

-Next, I need to post a **reminder** -- you **must never forget** tab-complete.
+First, I need to post a **reminder** -- as we will be operating mostly on the command line, you **must never forget** tab-complete.
 Also, never forget the up arrow.

+Second, try to follow the instructions exactly today.
+If you get an error or warning of any sort, go back *and make sure you have followed the instructions.* If you continue to get the error, then it *could* be my fault.

 Good.
 Now, we download `conda`.

+Next, navigate to the command line tab on your RStudio window ("Terminal").
+This is on the top of the `R` window. **Make sure you are in your `/cloud/project/` directory.**

 ```bash
     # Download the latest conda installer